 Its rate beats other fixed savings, but bank accounts may beat it

 The Investment Bond's 2.2% interest rate means you'll be able to get a maximum £66 a year interest, or £202 over the three years, assuming interest compounds (ie, you earn interest on the interest).
-Interest will be paid annually – so the bond can't be used as monthly income – though monthly interest would only be a maximum £5.50 anyway.
+Interest will be paid annually and added to the amount saved – so the bond can't be used as monthly income – though monthly interest would only be a maximum £5.50 anyway.

-To compare against standard savings, today's best-buy three-year bond from a UK-protected bank is from Atom Bank and offers 1.9% AER.
-So, on £3,000 that would give £57 interest a year, or £164 over the three-year term.
-It's less than you'd get with the Investment Bond, but the Atom Bank account lets you save between £50 and £100,000; so it gives less interest, but on a larger amount.
+To compare against standard savings, today's best-buy three-year bond from a UK-protected bank is from Secure Trust Bank and offers 2% AER.
+So, on £3,000 that would give £60 interest a year, or £184 over the three-year term.
+It's less than you'd get with the Investment Bond, but the Secure Trust account lets you save between £1,000 and £1 million; so it gives less interest, but on a larger amount.

 Also, check whether you can get a better rate in a high-interest bank account.
-These have variable interest rates, but there's one, for example, that'll let you save £1,500 at 3% interest – so a higher rate, but on a smaller amount.
+These have variable interest rates, but Tesco Bank, for example, lets you save £3,000 at 3% interest – so a higher rate and on the same amount of savings.
 All the bank accounts are easy access so you don't have to lock cash away.

 Martin Lewis: 'It's welcome but people won't be whooping'